The ACI fabric provides several load balancing options for balancing the traffic among the available uplink links. This topic

 To achieve GTP load balancing, Cisco Nexus 9000 Series switches use 5-tuple load balancing mechanism.
 The load balancing mechanism

 takes into account the source IP, destination IP, protocol, Layer 4 resource and destination port (if traffic is TCP or UDP)

 fields from the packet.
 In the case of GTP traffic, a limited number of unique values for these fields restrict the equal

 distribution of traffic load on the tunnel.

-In order to avoid polarization for GTP traffic in load balancing, a tunnel endpoint identifier (TEID) in the GTP header is
+To avoid polarization for GTP traffic in load balancing, a tunnel endpoint identifier (TEID) in the GTP header is used instead

-used instead of a UDP port number.
-Because the TEID is unique per tunnel, traffic can be evenly load balanced across multiple
+of a UDP port number.
+Because the TEID is unique per tunnel, traffic can be evenly load balanced across multiple links in

 The GTP load balancing feature overrides the source and destination port information with the 32-bit TEID value that is present